miikamakela/machine-learning/README.md

 tensorflowintro

-:   Initial trial of using tensorflow and neural networks to recognize hand-written digits
+<dd>   Initial trial of using tensorflow and neural networks to recognize hand-written digits </dd>